StefHill/HillsHealth/Architectural Definition.md

 ### Goals beyond this Work

-A successful outcome of this work will enable us to expand into further areas of health and medical research, and present complex medical information in a simplified yet targeted manner.
+A successful outcome of this work will enable expansion into further areas of health and medical research, and present complex medical information in a simplified yet targeted manner.
 The goal is to provide the 'gold standard' of health and medical information, namely peer-reviewed medical trials, to a non-academic and online audience.

 ## Business Context